Ici Radio-Canada Télé

-Ici Radio-Canada Télé (stylized as ICI Radio-Canada Télé, and sometimes abbreviated as Ici Télé) is a Canadian French-language free-to-air television network spunoff Ici Radio-Canada Première, owned by the Canadian Broadcasting Corporation (known in French as Société Radio-Canada [SRC]), the national public broadcaster.
+Ici Radio-Canada Télé (stylized as ICI Radio-Canada Télé, and sometimes abbreviated as Ici Télé or Radio-Canada) is a Canadian French-language free-to-air television network spun off of Ici Radio-Canada Première, owned by the Canadian Broadcasting Corporation (known in French as Société Radio-Canada [SRC]), the national public broadcaster.
 Its English-language counterpart is CBC Television.
+"Ici" in the context of the name means "this is" in French.

-Its headquarters are at Maison Radio-Canada in Montreal, which is also home to the network's flagship station, CBFT-DT, as well as the master control facilities of all of its owned-and-operated stations nationwide.
+Its headquarters are at the Nouvelle Maison de Radio-Canada in Montreal, which is also home to the network's flagship station, CBFT-DT, as well as the master control facilities of all of its owned-and-operated stations nationwide.
 Until the 2012 closedown of the CBC / Radio-Canada rebroadcaster network, it was the only francophone network in Canada to broadcast terrestrially in all Canadian provinces.

 Programming

 This network is considered more popular than CBC Television.
 It does not face such intense competition from American networks.
 Despite this, it has trailed TVA in the ratings for most of the last 30 years, roughly as long as its English counterpart has trailed CTV.
 Its ratings have improved with offbeat sitcoms, and the talk show Tout le monde en parle.
 With this success, however, have come accusations of dumbing down.
 For instance, Tout le monde en parle replaced the long-running Sunday night arts series Les Beaux Dimanches.

 News programming is anchored by Le Téléjournal, which airs nightly at 10:00 p.m.
-Local newscasts, which air during the lunch and supper hours, now also carry the Téléjournal name, i.e., Le Téléjournal Montréal.
+Local newscasts, which air during the lunch and supper hours, now also carry the Téléjournal name, such as Le Téléjournal Montréal.
 The regional newscasts used to be called Ce Soir (This Evening).